 Finally, water lines connected to the fridge inside the garage may freeze and burst in the extreme cold.

-How to Safely Run a Fridge in an Unheated Garage
+How to Safely Run a Refrigerator in an Unheated Garage

 If you want to use your fridge in an unheated garage, here are a few things you can do.